 What should I do if I’m in a boating accident?

 Boating accident law can be complex.
 All the same laws that apply to vehicle accidents on the land apply to recreational injuries and accidents — but special laws may apply on a commercial vessel, even a small charter boat.
-That’s why it’s imperative to speak with the Louthian Law Firm if you or someone you love has been hurt in a boating accident.
+That’s why it’s imperative to speak with the personal injury lawyers at the Louthian Law Firm if you or someone you love has been hurt in a boating accident.

 We can help evaluate your case, protect your right to sue and get the best possible financial outcome from your case.
 And because we know injured people are often stretched thin financially, we always offer free consultations to potential clients.
 To speak with an experienced SC boat accident lawyer, call our office at 803-592-6231 or fill out our convenient online case evaluation form.